 Equal pay is ensured by the remuneration system underlying the employment contracts, which is not based on gender but on education, skills, length of service and experience.
-In addition, employees from various departments responsible for HR issues have been trained in potential gender biases (and other biases) and gender accounting has been introduced, which is carried out annually and set with ambitious targets.
+In addition, employees from various departments responsible for HR issues have been trained in potential gender biases and other biases, and gender accounting has been introduced, which is carried out annually and set ambitious targets.

-In some subsidiaries, the vast majority of the employees work in the in production, where there is a uniform wage level (everyone earns the same).
-Against this background, the risk of unequal treatment is already largely excluded.
-Insofar as existing employment relationships are subject to collective bargaining agreements (e.g. MTV & GTV for employees in the publishing houses of daily newspapers in NRW), these are observed.
+In some portfolio companies, the vast majority of employees work in production, where there is a uniform wage level and everyone earns the same.
+Against this backdrop, the risk of unequal treatment is already largely eliminated.

+excluded.
+Insofar as existing employment relationships are subject to collective bargaining agreements, e.g. MTV & GTV for employees in the publishing houses of daily newspapers in NRW, these will be observed.